eossi/headway/README.md

 # headway
-Headway Game Controller / Arduino Leonardo
+headband controller programmed using arduino leonardo.

-Arduino code to be used with one-click button controller.
+code to be used with one-click button controller.